 What are P-20 Collaboratives?

-The Georgia Department of Education, the Georgia Professional Standards Commission, and the University System of Georgia have joined together to establish
+The Georgia Department of Education, the Georgia Professional Standards Commission, and the University System of Georgia came together in

-and training for future teachers, induction for in-service teachers, support for educational leaders, and professional learning for all.
-Each regional collaborative has a strategic planning team that plans the collaborative agendas based on needs of the region.
+recruitment and training of future teachers, induction for in-service teachers, support for educational leaders, and professional

 How can I get involved?